Jonathunky/everyfruitcase/trash/pages/iphone-xr.md

 Both battery cases for the iPhone XR and 11 supported fast charging from USB-C PD sources, as well as Qi wireless charging.
 Oh, and the one for XR was [recalled](ttps://9to5mac.com/2020/01/13/get-iphone-smart-battery-case-replaced-free/).

-It was also used by technicians to repair charging boards on MacBooks.
+It was also bought en masse by technicians [to obtain chips used to repair charging boards](https://www.youtube.com/watch?v=JLIWDKA-1Tw) on MacBooks.
 Please support right to repair 🥺👉👈

 ## Compatibility